Give us a missed call on

 When government departments or large private companies invite suppliers to bid, they issue an Invitation to Tender (ITT) or a Request for Tender (RFT).

-In the past, tender notifications were usually published on various leading national and regional-language newspapers and leading public portals.
+In the past, tender notifications were usually published on various leading national and regional-language newspapers, and leading public portals.
 However, with time the process of government tendering has shifted online and today the government publishes its tenders on its e-procurement system – the Central Public Procurement Portal (CPPP).
-There are portal for state specific tender as well, such as (e.g. Mahatenders eProcurement, eProcurement for Karnataka etc.).
+There are portals for state specific tenders as well, such as (e.g. Mahatenders eProcurement, eProcurement for Karnataka etc.).

 Now that we understand the meaning of tenders, let us take a look at the meaning of quotations.